Narnach/microscope/Readme.md

 * https://github.com/mquandalle/meteor-jade The Jade package I use for Meteor.
 Useful for Meteor-specific syntax, which would usually be done with spacebars.
 * http://foundation.zurb.com/docs Zurb Foundation is a toolbox for a grid-based page design.
 Has a lot of useful CSS and JS tools.
 Comparable to Bootstrap.
 * https://atmospherejs.com/matthew/foundation5-sass The Meteor package I use for Foundation.
 It has a readme with pointers on how to setup and configure it.
+* https://github.com/EventedMind/iron-router Routing in Meteor.
+Maps urls to templates, and much more.

 Background
 ---